 - Tropical Themed: If you’re having your bachelorette party in the summer, this would be another fun option to go with!
 You can decorate everything from just hanging up streamers to having a tiki bar.

 - Aqua Themed: If you’re not having your bachelorette party during the summertime, it’s important to be aware of pool opening hours (if you want to have it at an indoor pool).
 You can still have lots of fun with an aqua-themed bachelorette party and decorate the house like a water park.

-With any bachelorette party, it’s all about having fun.
+With any bachelorette or hen party, it’s all about having fun.
 When you feel like the night is over and everyone has gone home, be sure to thank them for coming!
 And if you throw a bachelorette party fruit platter together at the last minute, make something simple but still delicious, just to show that you really appreciate everyone’s presence and effort.
 Everyone should feel welcome to join in on the fun!
 And if you’re not sure what kind of party activities everyone likes, just throw all your ideas into the pot and see what happens.
 Mix and match themes, activities, and decorations to see what everyone likes best – and lastly, make sure you take lots of pictures!

 Frequently Asked Questions

 How far in advance should you plan a bachelorette party?

 You should ideally start planning the bachelorette party three to six months in advance to allow friends to block the date and plan accordingly.
 You also need to look up venues and their availability

 Is it okay to not have a bachelorette party?

 Yes, it is absolutely okay to not have a bachelorette party if that is what the bride wants.
 You can have a simple get-together at home to spend some time with your close friends and family or spend some ‘me time’ before the wedding.